 The design should be new or original, not previously published or used in any country before the date of application for registration.
 The novelty may reside in the application of a known shape or pattern to new Subject matter.

-Bhagnari & Co. has people specializing in registration of industrial design patent.
+Bhagnari & Co. have people specializing in the registration of industrial design patents.

 How much does it cost to get a Design Registration in India?

 Option 1: We charge an Attorney filing fee of US$200 + Actual Design Office fee + ACTION based fee for prosecuting the case till registration/final disposal of the matter.